Chaya Czernowin

 She is the lead composer at the Schloß Solitude Sommerakademie, a biannual international academy of composers and resident musicians at the landmark Schloß Solitude, in Stuttgart, Germany.

 She is a 2011 Guggenheim Fellow.

 Education and early career

-Czernowin was born in Haifa, and raised in Israel.
-She studied in Israel, Germany, and in the United States.
+Czernowin was born in Haifa and raised in Israel.
+She studied in Israel, Germany, and the United States.
 She also received fellowships to compose in Japan and in Germany.
 Czernowin studied at the Rubin Academy of music at Tel-Aviv University, Bard College, and received her PhD from the University of California, San Diego in 1993.
 At UCSD, she studied with Brian Ferneyhough and Roger Reynolds.

 Czernowin spent several years after her formal studies on residencies and fellowships in Japan, Europe, and the United States.
-She was awarded the Ernst von Siemens Music Composers' Prize in 2003.
+She was awarded the Ernst von Siemens Composer Prize in 2003.

-From 1997–2006, she was professor of composition at UCSD, and between 2006–2009 she was professor of composition at the University of Music and Performing Arts, Vienna.
+From 1997 to 2006, she was professor of composition at UCSD, and between 2006 and 2009 she was professor of composition at the University of Music and Performing Arts, Vienna.